-We'll call these advocates, and they can be anyone whom you're already connected with in the present, or who you have been connected to in the past.
+We'll call these advocates, and they can be anyone whom you're already connected to currently, or who you have been connected to in the past.
 Begin listing them out.
-This list could include current customers, past customers, leads that may not have closed, industry leaders, your vendors, etc. This will give you a solid footing to start out with.
+This list could include current customers, past customers, leads that may not have closed, industry leaders, your vendors, etc. This will give you a solid footing to start with.